Please note that Tapas no longer supports Internet Explorer.

 “But it’s a flame?”
 I said, confused.

 I perked up.
 “Please, can I go?
-Please, mother.
+Please, Mother.
 This is what I need.”
 I grabbed her other hand.
 “I’m horrible at the sword.
 My aim is terrible.
 I could never fight off a mortal physically.
 I’m awful at everything that Father forces me to do.
-I’ve been trying for years, and I’ve never gotten any better.
-I am so tired of being beaten into the ground every day.
-I could finally be something more than the prince everyone mocks because he’s too weak to fight back.
-I want to actually fulfill the role of a prince—like the mortal princes do.”
+I’ve tried for years, and I’ve never gotten any better.
+I am so tired of being knocked to the ground every day.
+I could finally be something more than the pathetic prince everyone mocks because he’s too weak.
+I want to actually fulfill my role like the mortal princes do.”

 My mother let out a deep breath.
 She clasped my face and nodded.
 “Maniis.”